Vagus Nerve Hacks for Instant Stress Relief

 Why Your Vagus Nerve Is Your New Best Friend

-Scientists studied what happens during vagus nerve activation.
-They discovered something incredible.
-This nerve releases acetylcholine.
-Think of it as your body’s natural Xanax, but without side effects.
-This neurotransmitter tells your heart to slow down.
-It tells your muscles to relax.
-It tells your mind to chill out.
+Scientists studied what happens during vagus nerve activation and discovered something incredible.
+This nerve releases acetylcholine — your body’s natural chill signal without any side effects.
+It tells your heart to slow down, your muscles to relax, and your mind to ease up.

 7 Game-Changing Vagus Nerve Hacks (That Actually Work)